Get

 Can Dogs Eat Deer Bones?

 While deer meat is safe for dogs, deer bones are significantly less safe, though that doesn’t mean you should never give your dog deer bones.
-They’re a natural food source that can provide dogs with some added nutrients.
-Chewing on bones may also have some oral health benefits (though some dogs chew so aggressively that they can injure their teeth).
+They’re a natural food source that can provide dogs with added nutrients.
+Chewing on bones may also have oral health benefits (though some dogs chew so aggressively that they can injure their teeth).

-However, you should never give your dog cooked bones, as they can splinter and cause injuries.
+However, you should never give your dog cooked bones, as these can splinter and cause injuries.
 Cooked bones are incredibly brittle, and the sharp pieces can pierce the dog’s intestines and throat.
-Raw bones can be a risk, too, though.
+Raw bones can be a risk, too.
 They may carry food-borne illnesses that can cause harm to you and your dog.
+If you have younger children, you should be especially cautious.
+Dogs can spread the bacteria to other surfaces, and young children tend to put everything into their mouths.

-Be sure to introduce deer bones gradually, as they can cause stomach upset and similar issues for some canines.
+Be sure to introduce deer bones gradually, as these can cause stomach upset and similar issues for some canines.
 Even dogs that have previously eaten venison may not do well on deer bones.
+Dogs should chew the bone—not eat it.
+If your dog starts eating the bone, it should be removed.

 Conclusion

-Venison can be given as part of commercial dog food, too.
+Venison can be given as part of commercial dog food too.
 These diets tend to be rather expensive, though, which is something you should keep in mind before switching your dog to one.

 See also: